AlbertoUAH/Zalando/MLOps & Database.md

 ## 5. Save outputs

 After deploying the new version, predicted images are classified and propertly stored into each folder, one for each class.
+In case real labels were available from "Image Folder" bucket, a Lambda function is triggered to filter those images to "Training and test folders" S3 bucket (for future re-trainings).

 ## 6. KPI Visualization and drift alert